-I just got back from a short but sweet vacation this weekend.
+I just got back from a short but sweet vacation recently.

 So it’s good to recharge and regroup if only just to have enough energy to tackle the coming week.

 It got me thinking actually.
 Putting something out of your mind for a while really gives you new perspectives on things.

 It gives you the ability to think about things in a different way.

 It’s so easy for us to pound our head against the mixing console without really succeeding at the vision we have for a specific song.

 If you’re mixing and no matter what you do you just can’t seem to be able to get that sound you want, just leave it.